MiniScribe: Acquisition and aftermath

 The company declared bankruptcy on January 1, 1990, and was quickly liquidated with Maxtor acquiring its assets in a $46 million cash and stock deal in 1990.
 Since then MiniScribe Corporation was known as Maxtor Colorado Corporation and later merged with its parent.
 In a subsequent court case, Wiles claimed to have known nothing of these schemes, saying he was duped by the middle management.
 Several of those middle managers testified that Wiles was aware of the fraud.
 The court also noted that Wiles sold a considerable number of shares in the company in April and May 1988, immediately prior to reporting a shortfall due to an "elaborate scheme" to manipulate inventory shortfalls.
 Wiles was convicted of fraud and insider trading in July 1994 following a federal jury trial, and sentenced to 36 months imprisonment.
 A portion of Wiles' conviction was overturned on appeal in 1996.

-Founder Terry Johnson later helped found CoData with the intent of building a 3.5" hard drive with the capacity of then-standard 5.25" drives.
+Founder Terry Johnson later helped found CoData with the intent of building a 3.5" hard drive with the capacity of standard 5.25" drives.
 The company merged with Conner Peripherals in 1986 and as Conner Peripherals became a major vendor for a time.
-Johnson died piloting his small plane near Norman Wells in northern Canada on July 24, 2010.
+Johnson died near Norman Wells in northern Canada while piloting his Beechcraft Bonanza on July 24, 2010.